istio/istio/cni/README.md

     - [RBAC](https://docs.projectcalico.org/v3.2/getting-started/kubernetes/installation/rbac.yaml)
         - this creates the service account the CNI plugin is configured to use to access the kube-api-server

-The installation script `install-cni.sh` injects the `istio-cni` plugin config at the end of the CNI plugin chain config.
+The installation script `install-cni` injects the `istio-cni` plugin config at the end of the CNI plugin chain config.
 It creates or modifies the file from the configmap created by the Kubernetes manifest.

 #### Plugin Logic